SoumyadeepHari/IBM-Project-22604-1659854912/1. Assignments/Team Member 1/README.md

-This folder contains the assignments of Team Lead - SHAHUL HAMEED S (4211191061025)
+This folder contains the assignments of Team Member 1 - SANTHANA BHARATHI M (4211191061023)